lmb-freiburg/Multimodal-Future-Prediction/README.md

 #### Models

 We provide the final trained model for our EWTAD-MDF.
+Please download them from <a href="https://lmb.informatik.uni-freiburg.de/resources/binaries/Multimodal_Future_Prediction/models.zip">[Link]</a>

 #### Testing